pulipakaa24/NOVAOnboarding/README.md

 # NOVAOnboarding
 Onboarding for UTD Nova Lab.
-Demo: https://youtu.be/Avia9JZHDv0
+Demo: https://youtu.be/Avia9JZHDv0 (note: the message on the controller window has been changed to _click here_ instead of _click anywhere_)

 ## Procedure
 ### Container Setup